 Well, some people can’t stand them and are always looking for ways to kill them.
 Human predators will set traps, throw sharp objects, shoot them, poison them, and try all kinds of techniques to kill them.

 Some humans also hunt and eat squirrels.
+I know that sounds disgusting, but it’s true, some people love eating them.

 It’s NOT uncommon for people to use domesticated animals like dogs and cats to catch squirrels.